samcragg/Autocrat/docs/Building.md

 + [.NET Core SDK 3.1](https://docs.microsoft.com/en-gb/dotnet/core/install/linux)
 + g++ (version 9 is currently used, but versions supporting C++17 should work)
-+ make
++ python (version 3+, should be installed by default)

+You will also need to install `python3-venv` if running under Ubuntu, as by default the python that ships with it doesn't include it.
 In addition to these, for a full build (including code analysis), the following additional packages will need to be available:

 + clang-format
 + clang-tidy
-+ python3 (should be installed by default)

-You will also need to install `python3-venv` if running under Ubuntu, as by default the python that ships with it doesn't include it.

 With all the above, you should then be able to run the `builds.sh` script from inside the `build` directory and it will perform a full build, run the tests,